technology-toolbox/website/content/blog/jjameson/2008/09/26/additional-restrictions-on-file-and-folder-names-in-sharepoint.md

 ---
-title: "Additional Restrictions on File and Folder Names in SharePoint"
+title: Additional Restrictions on File and Folder Names in SharePoint
 date: 2008-09-26T11:03:00-06:00
 excerpt:
-  "Up until this morning, I thought I knew what the restrictions were for file and folder names in Windows SharePoint Services 3.0 (WSS v3) and Microsoft Office SharePoint Server 2007 (MOSS 2007).
-However, I learned the hard way (i.e. during the process..."
+  Up until this morning, I thought I knew what the restrictions were for file and folder names in Windows SharePoint Services 3.0 (WSS v3) and Microsoft Office SharePoint Server 2007 (MOSS 2007).
+However, I learned the hard way (i.e. during the process...
 aliases:
   [
     "/blog/jjameson/archive/2008/09/25/additional-restrictions-on-file-and-folder-names-in-sharepoint.aspx",